0xtlt/FTPLinux/README.md

-# FTPLinux
+# EasyFTP

-FTPLinux is a streamlined solution designed for managing FTP users on Linux systems.
+EasyFTP is a streamlined solution designed for managing FTP users on Linux systems.
 It leverages `yq` for handling YAML configurations, offering a straightforward way to manage user accounts and settings.

 ## Prerequisites